neskweek/LightSaberOS/README.md

 #### 1. IMU calibration
  First, you'll need (if not already done) to calibrate your MPU6050.
  [I recommend you use the AutoCalibration script you can find here](http://www.i2cdevlib.com/forums/topic/96-arduino-sketch-to-automatically-calculate-mpu6050-offsets/)
- Note the offset it will give you and replace those you'll find in my code.
+ Note the offset values it will give you and replace those you'll find in my code :
 ```c++
 	/*
 	 * Those offsets are specific to each MPU6050 device.